Focus on medtronic vulnerabilities and metrics.

 A vulnerability exists which could allow an unauthorized user to learn aspects of the communication protocol used to pair system components while the pump is being paired with other system components.
 Exploitation requires nearby wireless signal proximity with the patient and the device; advanced technical knowledge is required for exploitation.
 Please refer to the Medtronic Product Security Bulletin for guidance

-Medtronic MyCareLink Smart 25000 all versions are vulnerable to a race condition in the MCL Smart Patient Reader software update system, which allows unsigned firmware to be uploaded and executed on the Patient Reader.
-If exploited an attacker could remotely execute code on the MCL Smart Patient Reader device, leading to control of the device.
+Medtronic MyCareLink Smart 25000 is vulnerable to a race condition in the MCL Smart Patient Reader software update system, which allows unsigned firmware to be uploaded and executed on the Patient Reader.
+If exploited, an attacker could remotely execute code on the MCL Smart Patient Reader device, leading to control of the device.

-Medtronic MyCareLink Smart 25000 all versions are vulnerable when an attacker who gains auth runs a debug command, which is sent to the reader causing heap overflow in the MCL Smart Reader stack.
-A heap overflow allows attacker to remotely execute code on the MCL Smart Reader, could lead to control of device.
+Medtronic MyCareLink Smart 25000 is vulnerable when an authenticated attacker runs a debug command, which can be sent to the patient reader and cause a heap overflow event within the MCL Smart Patient Reader software stack.
+The heap overflow could allow an attacker to remotely execute code on the MCL Smart Patient Reader, potentially leading to control of the device

-Medtronic MyCareLink Smart 25000 all versions contain an authentication protocol vuln where the method used to auth between MCL Smart Patient Reader and MyCareLink Smart mobile app is vulnerable to bypass.
-This vuln allows attacker to use other mobile device or malicious app on smartphone to auth to the patient’s Smart Reader, fools the device into thinking its communicating with the actual smart phone application when executed in range of Bluetooth.
+Medtronic MyCareLink Smart 25000 contains an authentication protocol vulnerability where the method used to authenticate between the MCL Smart Patient Reader and the Medtronic MyCareLink Smart mobile app is vulnerable to bypass.
+This vulnerability enables an attacker to use another mobile device or malicious application on the patient’s smartphone to authenticate to the patient’s Medtronic Smart Reader, fooling the device into believing it is communicating with the original Medtronic smart phone application when executed within range of Bluetooth communication.

 Medtronic Valleylab Exchange Client version 3.4 and below, Valleylab FT10 Energy Platform (VLFT10GEN) software version 4.0.0 and below, and Valleylab FX8 Energy Platform (VLFX8GEN) software version 1.1.0 and below use multiple sets of hard-coded credentials.
 If discovered, they can be used to read files on the device.